Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/creating_faces_and_edges.rst

-With a single vertex selected on a boundary, the face will be created along the boundary, this saves manually selecting the other 2 vertices.
+With a single vertex selected on a boundary, the face will be created along the boundary, this saves manually selecting the other two vertices.
 Notice this tool can run multiple times to continue creating faces.

 .. figure:: /images/Mesh_face_create_boundary.jpg